-- Standard antibiotics cannot kill bacteria that have become resistant.
+- Standard antibiotics can't kill bacteria that have become resistant.
 Many of these germs have spread throughout the world.

 - These bacteria can cause infections.
 They can be very hard to treat.

-- If you have an infection that is antibiotic-resistant, your healthcare provider may or may not have other treatment options.
+- If you have an antibiotic-resistant infection, healthcare provider may or may not have other treatment options.